 Harm caused by Opioid medication is a major cause for concern.
 NICE guidance recommends that Opioids are unlikely to be suitable for controlling primary chronic pain.
-A series of resources are available to help support harm reduction.
+CDRC has developed series of resources that are available to help support harm reduction.

 Patient Identification Reports

-The following searches are available in the CDRC Quality > Pain folder
+These reports are available in the CDRC Quality > Pain folder:

 Searches ?
 Opioids 1.1 – 1.6 exclude patients on the palliative care register or taking methadone.